iq-motion-control/iq-module-communication-doc/docs/manual/manual_safety_systems.rst

 Safety Systems
 *****************
 The following manual is meant to outline the safety systems present on Vertiq modules.
-Safety systems are built into your module's firmware, and seek to protect your module from things like velocity runaway, power issues, and overheating.
+Safety systems are built into your module's firmware, and seek to protect your module from things like over-velocity mechanical issues, power issues, and overheating.

 Protecting Against Voltage Regeneration Spikes
 ====================================================